 A Book Bound for Royalty

-Although the original patron of the Paris Apocalypse is unknown, the fact that it entered the possession of Charles V of France by the early fourteenth century suggests that it was created for the highest echelons of English society.
-The volume is listed in the Louvre inventories from 1380 to 1424.
+Although the original patron of the Paris Apocalypse is unknown, it came into the possession of Charles V (1338-1380), King of France, early in its history, and it is possible that it was created for a member of the highest echelons of English society.
+The volume is listed in the Louvre inventories of the late fourteenth and early fifteenth century before passing through the collections of John Plantagenet (1389-1435), Duke of Bedford, and then the Flemish bibliophile Louis de Gruuthuse (d.
+1492).

 Binding description